Earthy with a kick, ginger has been used for millennia to spice food and treat ailments.

-Folk medicine suggests that ginger tea can help calm motion sickness symptoms like dizziness, vomiting, and cold sweats. has not been able to show any effectiveness; motion sickness medication works best.
+Folk medicine suggests that ginger tea can help calm motion sickness symptoms like dizziness, vomiting, and cold sweats.

 One older study did show that ginger helped decrease motion sickness.
 If you suffer from queasiness in moving vehicles, trying ginger probably can’t hurt.

 Some experts believe the active components in ginger — volatile oils and phenol compounds called gingerols — can help relieve nausea caused by pregnancy, chemotherapy, or surgery.
 (Check with a doctor before using ginger after surgery, as it may interfere with clotting.)